The panel’s report was informed by extensive consultation held across Australia with:

 Employment Services Expert Advisory Panel

-The Government appointed an Expert Advisory Panel ('the Panel') in January 2018 to help shape the design of future employment services.
-The Panel is independently chaired by Ms Sandra McPhee AM.
+The Government appointed an independent Expert Advisory Panel (‘the panel’) in January 2018 to help shape the future design of employment services in Australia.
+The panel was chaired by Mrs Sandra McPhee AM.
+The panel submitted its report about the future of employment services to Government for consideration on 15 October 2018.

-Members of the panel are from a range of fields and have broad experiences and expertise.
-This includes employer, provider and welfare groups' representatives, as well as a labour market economist and an expert in business transformation.
+Members of the panel included employer, provider, and welfare group representatives, as well as a labour market economist and an expert in business transformation.
 The list of members is below:

 List of members